gitskim/Tech-Interview-Prep/docs/recursionpractice.md

         if (root.val == targetSum) {
             answer.add(new ArrayList<>(intermediateResult));
         }
-        return; // this is newly added
+        return; // will this change a result?
     }

     preorder(root.left, targetSum - root.val, intermediateResult, answer);